Land F/X

 Grading Manager, overview

-1. Grading: Select this option to add or place grading categories.
+1. Civil/Survey: Select this option to add and place utilities and other objects related to grading and other civil discplines.

-2. Northing/Easting Points: Select this option to review any Northing/Easting Points that have already been placed in your drawing.
+2. Northing/Easting Points: Select this option to review any Northing/Easting Points you've placed in your drawing.

-4. Grading categories or Northing/Easting points you've added to your project will be listed here.
-(This area will be blank until you add these items to your project.)
+4. Civil and Survey objects you've added to your project will be listed here.
+(This area will be blank until you add Civil/Survey objects to your project, or placed Northing Easting Points or Spot Elevation callouts in your drawing.)

 6. Buttons to: